wjn161/wjn161.github.io/pages/about.md

 ----------
 Hi!
-My name is **Jiannan Wu**.I am a software developer, working on an e-commerce company at Hangzhou China,i love coding.i am a firm believer in open source software,i like share my idea with anyone,and i always believe
+My name is **Jiannan Wu**.I am a web developer, working on an e-commerce company at Hangzhou China,i love coding.i am a firm believer in open source software,i like share my idea with anyone,and i always believe
-> Where there's a will, there's a way!
+> Coding Change the World!

 ## Contract
 ----------